 Smoke trees are at their best in poor or rocky soils; avoid overly wet conditions.

+Our Fuji apple is first espalier apple tree on the left from the parking lot.
 A popular hybrid developed in Japan in the 1930s and brought to market in 1962, the Fuji apple is a cross between the Red Delicious and Rawls Jennet varieties.

 It is named after the town of Fujisaki where it was developed.
 These trees have been formed into an espalier which allows growing in a tight location as well as more heat, if oriented next to a building, and maximum sunlight if oriented parallel to the equator.